 The following governs the duties of the Elections Committee

 The Elections Committee will be required to publish a list of campaign regulations, subject to approval by the EngSoc Council, for any group that should run a Yes or No campaign in response to the referendum question.
 Any group, wishing to run a Yes or No campaign must provide written notification to the Chief Returning Officer.
 All individuals within these groups will be required to obey these regulations.
-Individuals will be held accountable by the Engineering Society Review Board.
 It shall be the duty of the Elections Committee to have printed and distributed around the campus prior to the referendum, posters displaying the date and time of the referendum, times and locations of all polling booths, and the referendum questions.

+The Chief Electoral Officer shall hold all individuals accountable to the relevant campaign regulations.
+The Chief Electoral Officer may impose sanctions relating to the campaign as they see fit, including but not limited to:

+Campaign suspension

+Reduction of subsidies provided for campaign materials

+A candidate may appeal a sanction set by the Chief Electoral Officer to the Engineering Review Board.
+Any decision by the Engineering Review Board is final.

 The spending limit shall be set at $30.00 for both the Yes and No Campaign teams.